inconvergent/cl-grph/docs/grph.md

  ;                  (GRPH:GRPH (OR LIST (SIGNED-BYTE 32)) &OPTIONAL T)
  ;                  (VALUES T &OPTIONAL))
  ;   Documentation:
- ;     get val of prop, p, for key, k should be edge (a b); or vert.
+ ;     get props of k (edge ab or vert); or check if p is a prop of k.
- ;   Source file: /data/x/grph/src/grph.lisp
+ ;   Source file: /home/anders/x/grph/src/grph.lisp
 ```

 ## `grph:@vcnt`